StackVista/stackstate-docs/setup/installation/kubernetes_install/aad_standalone.md

 ---
-description: Standalone Deployment of Autonomous Anomaly Detector Kubernetes Service
+description: Standalone deployment of the Autonomous Anomaly Detector Kubernetes service
 ---

 ## Overview

 Autonomous Anomaly Detector (AAD) is a StackState service deployed as a part of standard installation.
-In exceptional cases it is possible to install the standalone AAD Kubernetes service.
-This is recommended only for the users with advanced knowledge of Kubernetes.
+In exceptional cases, users with advanced knowledge of Kubernetes can install a standalone AAD Kubernetes service.
 The sections below explain how to prepare and perform standalone AAD deployment.

 ## Node sizing